Does lemon water break a fast? — explained by Simple

 Vodka might be clear, but it’s still calorific.
 The same goes for gin, whiskey, rum, beer, and every other alcoholic drink you can think of.

 Drinking alcohol can also dehydrate you, which is the exact opposite of what we want when fasting.
-If you’re out partying while fasting, stick a cocktail umbrella in a sparkling water instead.
+If you’re out partying while fasting, stick a cocktail umbrella in a glass of sparkling water instead.
 (Especially if you’re planning to bust a move on the dance floor.)

 Bone broth